Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 - Buffalo is 0-2 against the spread and 2-1 overall this season when the team records more than 31.3 points.

-- Buffalo is 0-1 against the spread and 1-1 overall when the team totals over 426 yards.
+- In games that Buffalo amasses more than 426.0 yards, the team is 0-1 against the spread and 1-1 overall.

-- This year, the Bulls have turned the ball over six times, one more than the Bobcats' takeaways (5).

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.